skylight-hq/skylight.digital/pages/toolkits/managing_technical_debt/01_intro.md

 # Introduction

-Technical debt is a financial metaphor that software developers use to talk to "less-technical" audiences about the hidden costs associated with a system's architecture and codebase &mdash; such as changing requirements addressed with a quick fix, bugs deferred in favor of new development, design weaknesses, or aging third-party libraries.
+Technical debt is a financial metaphor that software developers use to talk to "less-technical" audiences about the hidden costs associated with a system's architecture and codebase — such as changing requirements addressed with a quick fix, bugs deferred in favor of new development, design weaknesses, or aging third-party libraries.

 ![An iceberg in which the tip represents the visible costs of technical debt and everything below the surface represents the hidden costs.](/img/toolkits/technical_debt/tech-debt-iceberg.svg)